dgkanatsios/docker-teeworlds/README.md

 docker-teeworlds
 ================

 Docker image for running the [Teeworlds](https://www.teeworlds.com) server.
+You can find it on Docker Hub [here](https://hub.docker.com/r/dgkanatsios/docker-teeworlds/).

 A fork of https://github.com/virtualroot/docker-teeworlds that works with [AzureContainersInstancesManagement](https://github.com/dgkanatsios/AzureContainerInstancesManagement) project by extending it with: